Your cookie settings can be changed at any time through your browser settings. To find out more see our cookies page.

 Questions concerning individual issues/concerns should be directed to the appropriate council department.
 See the council departments page for more details.

-The Director of Communities may reject a question if it:
+The Chief Executive may reject a question if it:

 Questioners will be invited to put the question in person to the appropriate councillor at council.
 If a questioner who has submitted a written question is unable to be present, they may ask the Mayor to put the question on their behalf.
 The Mayor may do the following: